Carnosine: benefits, dosage, contraindications

 Indications

-Rating methodology
+Scoring methodology

 EFSA approval.

-Cognitive Decline ✪✪✪✪✪
+Cognitive decline ✪✪✪✪✪

 Posologie

-β-Alanine ingestion increases muscle carnosine content and combat specific performance in soldiers
+β-Alanine ingestion increases muscle carnosine content and combat-specific performance in soldiers

 Biochemical Mechanisms of Beneficial Effects of Beta-Alanine Supplements on Cognition